In the last article, we talked about the optimal triceps volume, if you haven’t checked it out yet definitely give it a read.

 Again, here applies the same as for the MV value.

-If your programme includes a lot of heavy pulling exercises (pull-ups, bent over rows…) you don’t need to do infinite isolation work for your biceps.
+If your program includes a lot of heavy pulling exercises (pull-ups, bent over rows…) you don’t need to do infinite isolation work for your biceps.

-Eventually, we can say that the heavier pulling exercises you do, the less additional isolation work is required for your biceps.
+Eventually, we can say that the heavier pulling exercises you do, the less additional isolation work you need for your biceps.

 MAV – Maximum Adaptive Volume